barsdeveloper/ueblueprint/README.md

 # UEBlueprint

-A stand alone editor implementation of the Unreal Engine's Blueprint visual language.
+A stand alone editor implementation of the UE's Blueprint visual language.
 (WIP)

 ## Features: